arcsine0/rem-sys/README.md

 # Real Estate Monitoring System
 This'll be our main repository for our group project in this course

+# !!!
+This will be replaced by a template soon to make it easier !!!
+yes.

 ## Project Setup